 4-1.431 - Pre-Suit

 Agency counsel shall impose, monitor, and manage an appropriate litigation hold once litigation is reasonably anticipated.
-The Department of Justice (DOJ) has from time to time provided legal advice to agencies on this crucial subject, which can be provided upon request.
+DOJ has from time to time provided legal advice to agencies on this crucial subject, which can be provided upon request.

 4-1.432 - Upon Service of Complaint